-Six part series made by the BBC documentary department that was a direct follow on from the 1951 experimental series I Made The News (see separate entry) and seen now as a direct forerunner to Dixon of Dock Green.
+Six part series made by the BBC documentary department that was a direct follow on from the 1951 experimental series I Made The News and seen now as a direct forerunner to Dixon of Dock Green.
 Although these programmes were described as documentaries because they were based on cases from real-life police files, they were in fact dramas acted out by actors.
-Previous police procedural series tended to focus on high-profile cases and centered round the Criminal Investigation Department officers of Scotland Yard.
+Previous police procedural series tended to focus on high-profile cases and centred round the Criminal Investigation Department officers of Scotland Yard.

 Street was the first of these docu-dramas to revolve around the work of policemen at a suburban